ankowals/saf/README.md

-Global configuration is available under src/test/java/config/testdata directory.
+Global project configuration is available under src/test/java/config/project.config directory.
-Files under this directory are checked and evaluated.
+Files included in it are checked and evaluated.
 New storage is created based on their content.
+An example of project.config file is below

+#include "config/framework/framework.config"
+#include "config/environment/winrm.config"
+#include "config/environment/default.config"
+#include "config/environment/active.config"
+#include "libs/libProject1/config/testdata.config"
+#include "libs/libProject2/config/testdata.config"
+#include "config/testdata/cloud.config"
+#include "config/testdata/database.config"
+#include "config/testdata/release.config"
+#include "config/testdata/testdata.config"
+#include "config/testdata/expected.config"

+TestData:{}

+Additional configuration files will be read in the order they are mentioned in project.config.
+In such way default configuration from other libraries can be included.

+Please remember that order of processing is as follows
+	- first config files under libs/libCore/config
+	- then project.config under src/test/java/config/
+	- then local config files in feature file directory

 An example of test data configuration is below (content of src/test/java/config/testdata/testdata.config file)

 	TestData={